-Palate (20%): Not much initial sweetness but it does come through in the mid-palate.
+Palate (20%): Not much initial sweetness, but it does come through in the mid-palate.
 Very roasted back end, with notes of dark coffee.
 Heavy rye spice for a bourbon.
-Intense peppercorn, manageable, but intense. certainly not for beginners but certainly good for someone with a little experience.
+Intense peppercorn, manageable but intense.
+Certainly not for beginners, but good for someone with a little experience.
 17/20

 Overall Impression and Harmony (30%): This is an intense, bonded whiskey.
-I typically don't care for overproof high rye whiskeys. but there is a soft sweetness layered through this spirit.
-This I typically wouldn't pair with most foods, maybe a robust cigar.
-It's a bit over-spiced by my standards, likely to the rapid aging in the Nevada heat.
-This style of rapid aging has become more and more common, with a lot of Texas distilleries taking similar approaches.
-As any Scotsman will tell you "There is no substitute for time."
-I prefer their softer version, I find it has a bit more evolution on the tongue.
+I typically don't care for overproof high rye whiskeys.
+But there is a soft sweetness layered through this spirit.
+I typically wouldn't pair this with most foods, maybe a robust cigar.
+It's over-spiced by my standards, likely due to the rapid aging in the Nevada heat.
+This style of rapid aging has become increasingly common, with many Texas distilleries taking similar approaches.
+As any Scotsman will tell you, "There is no substitute for time."
+I prefer their softer version; it has a bit more evolution on the tongue.
 22/30

 Total Ranking: 79% Legendary, Amazing, Great, Good, Fair, Average, Tolerable, Swill

-Conclusion: This is a very good medium-tier bourbon.
-That $45-70 range has some fierce contenders like Four Roses and Elijah Craig.
+Conclusion: This is a delicious medium-tier bourbon.
+That $45-70 range has fierce contenders like Four Roses and Elijah Craig.
 This holds up as a rye-forward bourbon.
-It's certainly worth sampling and I'm sure it'll make a few people's top ten lists, just not mine,.
-High spice and alcohol bite aren't my go-to sippers, but it was nice over ice.
+It's certainly worth sampling, and I'm sure it'll make a few people's top ten lists, just not mine.
+High spice and alcohol bite aren't my go-to sippers, but it was excellent over ice.
 As I said before, it's an irony that this brand is sought after by hoarders and collectors.
-Its slogan "Bibamus Moriendum Est" means "Drink, for we must die".
-Yet, so many bottles from this award-winning distillery will just end up gathering dust on some collector's shelf.
+Its slogan, "Bibamus Moriendum Est," means "Drink, for we must die."
+Yet, so many bottles from this award-winning distillery will gather dust on some collector's shelf.
 If you find this bottle, open it, try it, and share it with friends.
-If you like it, get it again, if not, let someone else give it a chance.
+If you like it, get it again; if not, let someone else give it a chance.